Mattaponi: 17th century

 In 1607, the Mattaponi were identified by name by the English explorers John Smith, who noted that they were living along the Mattaponi River.
-William Strachey estimated their warriors at 140, meaning the tribe likely numbered about 450.
+William Strachey estimated their warriors at 140, meaning their population likely numbered about 450.
+According to Mattaponi and Pamunkey oral history, Pocahontas was half Mattaponi through her mother (who shared her name) and half Pamunkey through her father, Wahunsenacawh.

 During the second Anglo-Powhatan War of 1644–1646, the Mattaponi fled their homeland along the Mattaponi River and took refuge in the highlands along Piscataway Creek.
-With the cessation of hostilities, the tribe gradually returned to its homeland.
-In 1646, at the conclusion of the Anglo-Powhatan War, the Powhatan tribes signed their first treaty with the English.
+With the cessation of hostilities, they gradually returned to its homeland.
+In 1646, at the conclusion of the Anglo-Powhatan War, the Powhatan Confederacy signed their first treaty with the English.
 By treaty, the English defined the tribes as tributaries; they allocated reservations lands for several of the tribes, in exchange for requiring an annual tribute payment of fish and game.

-In 1656–1657, the King and chiefs of the Mattaponi Tribe signed peace treaties with the Court of Rappahannock County and the justices of Old Rappahannock County.
+In 1656–1657, the leaders of the Mattaponi Tribe signed peace treaties with the Court of Rappahannock County and the justices of Old Rappahannock County.
 Tribal members were to be treated equally as Englishmen in court and civil rights.

 Bacon's Rebellion

 During Bacon's Rebellion, the Mattaponi were one of several innocent tribes attacked by colonial militia directed by Nathaniel Bacon.
 Historians believe Bacon had a personal rivalry with Governor Sir William Berkeley, though there were other causes of the rebellion.
 Some of these other causes were: declining tobacco prices (economic problems), growing commercial competition (from Maryland and North Carolina), an increasingly restricted English market, and rising prices from English manufactured goods (mercantilism).
 Continued tensions and raids by other local Virginia tribes gave Bacon and his followers a scapegoat in which to take out their frustrations.

 Once the conflict ended, the Treaty of Middle Plantation was signed on May 29, 1677.
 Cockacoeske (weroansqua of the Pamunkey) signed the treaty on behalf of several tribes, including the Mattaponi.
 Known as "Queen of the Pamunkey" by the English, she had succeeded her husband, Totopotomoi, upon his death in 1656.
 He was killed while fighting on the side of the English.
 The treaty ushered in a time of peace between the Virginia tribes and the English.
 More tribal leaders signed the treaty of 1677 than that of nearly 30 years before.
-It reconfirmed the annual tribute payments and added the Siouan and Iroquoian tribes as Tributary Indians of the colonial government.
+It reconfirmed the annual tribute payments.
 The government established more reservation lands for the tribes, but required them in turn to acknowledge they and their peoples were subjects of the King of England (there is no record of what the tribes thought of that assertion).

 The Mattaponi and Pamunkey tribes have continued to provide the state, the successor to the colony, with the annual tribute payment stipulated by the treaties of 1646 and 1677.